DataDog/integrations-core/docs/dev/python.md

 ## Install a virtual environment manager

-Each integration has its own set of dependencies that must be added to Python in order to run the tests or just try out the collection code; to avoid polluting your Python installation with libraries and packages that would only be used by an integration, use the so called "virtual enviroments".
-A virtual environment is a self contained directory tree that contains an isolated Python installation - when a virtual enviroment is active, any package you install goes into that directory, without hitting the system wide Python installation tree.
+Each integration has its own set of dependencies that must be added to Python in order to run the tests, or just to try out the collection code.
+To avoid polluting your Python installation with libraries and packages that would only be used by an Integration, use a "virtual environment".
+A virtual environment is a self contained directory tree that contains an isolated Python installation.
+When a virtual environment is active, any package you install goes into that directory without affecting the system wide Python installation.

 ### Virtualenv and Virtualenvwrapper

-We recommend using [Virtualenv][8] to manage virtual Python environments and [virtualenvwrapper][9] to make the process smoother.
-There's a [comprehensive guide][10] in the Hitchhiker’s Guide to Python describing how to setup these two tools.
+We recommend using [Virtualenv][8] to manage Python virtual environments, and [virtualenvwrapper][9] to make the process smoother.
+There's a [comprehensive guide][10] in the Hitchhiker’s Guide to Python describing how to set up these two tools.

 ### Miniconda